Bathroom Color Schemes: A Guide

 Don’t: Use too much chocolate.
 Overindulgence is never a good thing.

 Mocha and creamy white.
-Mocha tones make this bathroom and inviting.
-Start your with one of mocha and a creamy white, then layer with various espresso-inspired shades to create some movement and depth.
+Mocha tones make this bathroom warm and inviting.
+Start your color palette with one shade of mocha and a creamy white, then layer with various espresso-inspired shades to create some movement and depth.
 Just remember that darker shades advance and lighter shades recede.
 Use blocks of color to highlight areas such as the bathtub to provide interest and direction within the room.

 Monochromatic grays.
-To create a clean and simple look, add various to keep your bathroom flowing and to provide depth and orientation.
+To create a clean and simple look, add various shades of gray to keep your bathroom flowing and to provide depth and orientation.
 Add some fresh flowers or a lush and leafy potted plant and you’ll create a beautiful, classic environment.

 Carrara marble was first used in ancient Rome and has featured on many notable monuments and buildings ever since.
 The gray and white veining of the marble gives any bathroom a luxe look.